Written by Kim Furlow, communications manager at Institute for Public Health

-Another Institute for Public Health Summer Research Program has come to a close with nearly 30 participants from 14 universities in the continental U.S. and Ireland attending.
+Another Institute for Public Health Summer Research Program came to a close with nearly 30 participants from 14 universities in the continental U.S. and Ireland attending.
 Students were at various stages of their academic careers ranging from undergraduate, to masters program and medical students and chose one of two tracks in which to participate during the June-July program.

 Public and Global Health Track